Cloudxtreme/DDPS-demo/README.md

 ## Using Vagrant
 After you have installed VirtualBox and Vagrant, you can provision a demo VM from this directory (using the Vagrantfile).

-** It's important that you standing the the directory containing the Vagrantfile! **
+** It's important that you standing the directory containing the Vagrantfile! **

 Vagrant has a lot of options, just run `$ vagrant` to see all the options.